 Kamran is 14 and from the West Midlands.
 Social workers picked up on comments he made in support of Osama Bin Laden, joining Daesh and killing Americans.
-They contacted his school safeguarding lead, who explained that Kamran had wider communication and behavioural difficulties, including autism.
-His mother was also very ill, and he had unsupervised access to the internet, which was a particular concern given the statements he had made.
+His school were aware of wider communication and behavioural difficulties, including autism.
+His mother was also very ill, and he had unsupervised access to the internet.

 The local authority referred Kamran to the Channel programme and with the consent of his parents he was taken on as a case and given a mentor, Daud, who was a youth worker.

-Kamran was a good footballer, and Daud encouraged him to enjoy football and the company of his friends.
-He talked about Islamic teachings with Kamran as well as the positive aspects of being the only Muslim pupil at the school, and explored the possibility of holding an Islamic awareness day.
-Daud also met Kamran’s parents and accompanied him to the mosque.
-Kamran’s parents recognised the importance of working with Daud, and Daud helped them to build stronger family relationships and manage Kamran’s use of the internet.
-The Channel programme also provided support to the school and organised for Prevent officers to visit the school and provide WRAP training, to raise awareness of extremism and radicalisation.
+Daud, as well as encouraging Kamran’s passion for football, talked with him about Islamic teachings and accompanied him to the mosque.
+He helped Kamran see the positive aspects of being the only Muslim pupil at the school, and explored the possibility of holding an Islamic awareness day.
+Daud worked with Kamran’s parents to build family relationships and manage internet usage, while the Channel programme organised for local Prevent officers to raise awareness of extremism and radicalisation at Kamran’s school.

 Callum is a teenager from Luton.
-His teacher, Ruth, knew that he was starting to get an intimidating reputation around school.
-A student told Ruth that Callum had been promoting a Facebook page for a group called the Young Patriots.
-Ruth had a look at the website and found that it contained violent language and links to extreme right-wing sites.
-When she and the head teacher asked Callum about the site he said that he didn’t have a problem with other races in general, just Muslims.
-He told them Muslims were not like “us”.
-Ruth asked him why he thought that and he that every time he attended a football match, he’d walk to the ground through a predominantly Muslim area of the city and see them “doing their Sharia law”.
-Ruth asked him what that meant and Callum gave a confused answer about how the town was divided up and there were no-go areas.
+His teacher, Ruth, was told by another student that Callum had been promoting a Facebook page for a group called the Young Patriots.
+Ruth saw that the site contained violent language and links to extreme right-wing sites.
+When asked about the site, Callum said that he didn’t have a problem with other races in general, just Muslims because they were not like “us”.

-It became clear that Callum had met people at football matches who encouraged him to get involved in the Young Patriots Facebook page.
-Callum said he liked the attention and he told his teachers excitedly about being invited to “secret” group meetings in pubs before and after games, without his mum or dad there.
+Callum had met people at football matches who involved him in the Young Patriots Facebook page.
+He liked the attention and told his teachers excitedly about being invited to “secret” group meetings in pubs before and after games, without his parents.
 The school safeguarding lead reported the concern to a police liaison officer who confirmed that the Young Patriots site contained highly racist material and would need to be closed down.

-Callum now says he can see where things had been heading.
-It was later discovered that he had a flare which he’d intended to take on a march.
-The action taken by Ruth meant Callum was able to move forward positively and that others were protected from any violence he may have committed.
+It was later discovered that Callum had a flare which he’d intended to take on a march.
+The action taken by Ruth meant he was able to move forward positively and that others were protected from any violence he may have committed.